 \section{Generalities}

-In this section we establish some basic facts about sphere packing with forbidden distances.
-Throughout this section $K\subset [1,\infty)$ will always be a bounded set such that $1\in K$ and the word sphere will be used to denote any $x+\bd$ for some $x\in \r^d$.
+In this section, we establish some basic facts about sphere packing with forbidden distances.
+Throughout this section, $K\subset [1,\infty)$ will always be a bounded set such that $1\in K$, and the word sphere will be used to denote any $x+\bd$ for some $x\in \r^d$.

 \begin{proposition} Assume $K$ is compact.
 Then there exists a packing $P\in\pazocal{P}_d(K)$ such that $\dens(P)=\Delta_d(K)$. \end{proposition} \begin{proof} The proof is exactly the same as for unconstrained sphere packings \cite{G63}.
 Let $(P_n)_{n\geq 1}$ be a maximizing sequence of sphere packings such that $\dens(P_n)$ is increasing and converges to $\Delta_d(K)$.
-By Proposition \ref{prop:periodic_packings_approximate_Delta} we can assume that each $P_n$ is ${k_n} \z^d$ periodic for some integer $k_n>0$ such that $k_n\nearrow\infty$ and that $P_n$ maximizes the number of spheres one can put inside $k_nQ_d$.
-Using Hausdorff's topology for compact sets and a standard Cantor's diagonal argument we can assume that $(P_n)_{n\geq 1}$ converges locally to some packing $P$, which is $K$-admissible since $K$ is compact.
+By Proposition \ref{prop:periodic_packings_approximate_Delta}, we can assume that each $P_n$ is ${k_n} \z^d$ periodic for some integer $k_n>0$ such that $k_n\nearrow\infty$ and that $P_n$ maximizes the number of spheres one can put inside $k_nQ_d$.
+Using Hausdorff's topology for compact sets and a standard Cantor's diagonal argument, we can assume that $(P_n)_{n\geq 1}$ converges locally to some packing $P$, which is $K$-admissible since $K$ is compact.
 By maximality, the number of spheres of $P_n$ inside $k_mQ_d$ must not be much smaller than that of $P_m$ (the error must be bounded by the surface area of the boundary of $k_mQ_d$).
 We obtain

 for all $n>m$, where $O(1/k_m)$ comes from the spheres that touch the boundary of $k_mQ_d$.
-Taking $n\to\infty$ we obtain $\vol(P \cap k_m Q_d)/\vol(k_m Q_d) \geq \dens(P_m) + O(1/k_m)$.
-Taking $m\to\infty$ we conclude that $\dens(P)\geq \Delta_d(K)$, which finishes the proof. \end{proof}
+Taking $n\to\infty$, we obtain $\vol(P \cap k_m Q_d)/\vol(k_m Q_d) \geq \dens(P_m) + O(1/k_m)$.
+Taking $m\to\infty$, we conclude that $\dens(P)\geq \Delta_d(K)$, which finishes the proof. \end{proof}

 \begin{proposition} Any $K$-admissible sphere packing can be approximated by a periodic one.
-In particular, if $N_t$ denote the maximum number of spheres one can put inside $tQ_d$ such that the configuration is $K $-admissible then
+In particular, if $N_t$ denotes the maximum number of spheres one can put inside $tQ_d$ such that the configuration is $K $-admissible, then

 \end{proposition} \begin{proof} Let $P=X+\bd$ be a $K$-admissible sphere packing.
 Then $\wt P_t = X\cap tQ_d + (t+\sup(K))\z^d + \bd$ is $K$-admissible, periodic and